eclipse-hono/hono-extras/protocol-gateway/azure-mqtt-protocol-gateway/README.md

 By default, the gateway will connect to the AMQP adapter of the [Hono Sandbox](https://www.eclipse.org/hono/sandbox/).
 However, it can also be configured to connect to a local instance.
-The default configuration can be found in the file `protocol-gateway/azure-mqtt-protocol-gateway/src/main/resources/application.yml` and can be customized using [Spring Boot Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config).
+The default configuration can be found in the file `protocol-gateway/azure-mqtt-protocol-gateway/src/main/resources/application.properties` and can be customized using [Spring Boot Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config).

-### Registering Devices

-The demo device to be used needs to be registered in Hono's device registry.
-The [Getting started](https://www.eclipse.org/hono/getting-started/#registering-devices) guide shows how to register a device.

 ### Starting a Receiver